IND vs AFG, T20 World Cup 2024 Super 8: India vs Afghanistan head-to-head record in T20 WC; Stats, most runs, wickets

 Latest on Sportstar

+- T20 World Cup 2024: Big-hitting Aaron makes headlines for USA in opening match

-- WI vs ENG, T20 World Cup 2024: West Indies’ Brandon King retires hurt in Super Eight clash against England
+- IND vs AFG Toss Updates, T20 World Cup 2024: Will coin flip favour Rohit Sharma or Rashid Khan in Super Eight match?

+- IND vs AFG Predicted Playing XI, T20 World Cup Super Eight: Can Kuldeep Yadav, Yashasvi Jaiswal bolster India’s line-up?

+- IND vs AFG, T20 World Cup 2024 Super 8: India vs Afghanistan head-to-head record in T20 WC; Stats, most runs, wickets

 Comments